ANALYSIS-Biden's overture to Asian oil consumers serves warning to OPEC+

 The Biden administration has limited arms sales to Saudi Arabia to only defensive weapons.
 U.S. lawmakers have criticized Riyadh for its involvement in Yemen, a conflict considered one of the world's worst humanitarian disasters.

-(Reporting by Timothy Gardner; additional reporting by Nidhi Verma in Delhi; editing by Richard Valdmanis, David Gaffen and David Gregorio)
+(Reporting by Timothy Gardner; additional reporting by Nidhi Verma in Delhi; editing by Richard Valdmanis, David Gaffen, David Gregorio and Leslie Adler)

 ((timothy.gardner@thomsonreuters.com; +1 202 380-8348 (Twitter @timogard); Reuters Messaging: timothy.gardner.thomsonreuters.com@reuters.net))